 Land For Good (LFG) was founded in 2002 in Keene NH by Bob Bernstein and two partners.
 Its initial focus was on farm-related, community economic development projects.
-Kathy Ruhf joined LFG in 2004 and served as co-director with Bob, until 2012.
-At that time Kathy became Executive Director and Bob went on to found Northeast Farm Access, LLC (NEFA), a for-profit venture that works with investors and local community stakeholders on innovative organic farmland access projects.
+Kathy Ruhf joined LFG in 2004, while remaining active with the New England Small Farm Institute and NESAWG.
+Kathy served as co-director with Bob until 2012, at which time she became Executive Director and Bob went on to found Northeast Farm Access, LLC (NEFA), a for-profit venture that works with investors and local community stakeholders on innovative organic farmland access projects.

 In 2006, LFG obtained its 501(c)(3) not-for-profit status, and shifted its focus to farmland access, land tenure, and farm succession and transfer.
 We started with our Farm Legacy Program in response to identifying a huge gap in services around farm succession planning.
 We developed our unique coaching approach to providing ongoing support and guidance to farm families in planning the transfer their farms to the next generation or owner.

 We soon realized that working with transitioning farmers was only part of the solution.
 To more fully address the land access challenge at a systemic level, we also needed to reach and support non-farming farmland owners.
 Private, institutional and public non-farming landowners are critically important because of their role in making land available for farming.
 Nationally, nearly 90% of farm landlords are not farmers, and yet extremely little attention was being paid to their aspirations, needs, and concerns.
 We started our Working Lands Program in 2007 to serve these land stewards, who are also current and potential farm landlords.